kenjdavidson/kenjdavidson.content/writing/2021-01-01---2020-year-in-review/index.md

 ## Side projects

+### Javascript/Typescript

 I've been attempting to get more experience with **Javascript** and **Typescript** under my belt this year.
 I've always been open about my dislike of Javascript and other typeless languages - just a personal preference I guess - but I fully understand this is the way things work and that I've got to get on board.
-Typescript has definitely helped with that process, although I'm still finding some things hard to wrap my head around, it's going.
+Typescript has definitely helped with that process, which is a positive.

+Besides the projects I've started over the last few years, I have another couple that I'd love to get started (when time permits)...

 ### My Personal Site (this guy)